Framelit Anniversary Card

 I know we have a whole year between anniversaries to think about how to make our loved one feel special, but sometimes the date rolls around and we find we're not really prepared.
 Or maybe you don't get much time without your spouse being in the house, so it is hard to surprise him/her.

-The nested heart dies from Stampin' Up! and your Big Shot can come to the rescue in situations like this.
+The nested heart dies (or similar, since these are actually retired now) from Stampin' Up! and your Die Cutting and Embossing Machine can come to the rescue in situations like this.

 Here's the sweet greeting I made for my husband with some of them:

-Here's How I Made my Framelit Anniversary Card:
+Here's How I Made my Framelit Anniversary Card (Note: Framelits are now just called Dies):

 All of my supplies came from Stampin' Up! and can mostly be ordered from my SusanSalutations shop.